Flu & Pneumonia

 - if you have ever had a stroke

-ALL healthy children who are aged 2, 3 and 4 years old are invited to receive a new flu vaccine this year.
+- ALL healthy children who are aged 2 and 3 re invited to receive the flu vaccine.
 This is in the form of a nasal spray.

 If you have any queries please contact the surgery.